emukami2/project/README.md

 from there i used data visualization by using a scatter graph to show the relationship between release date and rating. the last question was counting the number of ratings.
   -from the above question , i was able to draw conclusion like , how release dates affect ratings.
   # question two:
-from the second question, i used movies_csv_df to answer the following questions: movie with the highest popularity,its title and genre.
+From the second question, i used movies_csv_df to answer the following questions: movie with the highest popularity,its title and genre.
 The second question was about printing the column vote_count and title. to check the movie with the highest vote_count. from there i created a bar graph to show the title with the highest count and another graph showing which title had the highest popularity.the last bit was using genre_ids after genre mapping to show which genre has most movies.
 -from the above question i was able to answer which titles had a big popularity microsoft would consider while choosin a title.
   # question three:
-the last question i used movie_budgetcsv_df to calculate the profit margin using worldwide_gross - production_budget .from there i listed 25movies with high profit margin.
+The last question i used movie_budgetcsv_df to calculate the profit margin using worldwide_gross - production_budget .from there i listed 25movies with high profit margin.
 I  then drew a scatter graph to show the relationship between budget and profit and used a red line to show correlation. finally i finalised with a bar graph showing the relationship between profit and release date.

 # Results:
-from the results, i was able to identify factors that had a major impact on the movie sales,they included:the popularity of the title, the publisher given the mandate and release date.
+From the results, i was able to identify factors that had a major impact on the movie sales,they included:the popularity of the title, the publisher given the mandate and release date.
 I also identified that the more you spend on budgeting the higher the likelihood of a big  profit margin.
 The genre_ids did not yield ,a big impact as expected because they were in interger form and once i converted them using genre mapping some belonged to more than one genre,majority actually, making classification a challenging task.